- Save money - up to 88 percent of self-support tuition

 - Get an early start on college courses while in high school

 - Graduate from college earlier

-- College-level courses in many disciplines are available through Rising Scholars, including mathematics, English, history, biology, chemistry, art, management information systems and speech communications.
+- College-level courses in many disciplines are available through Rising Scholars, including mathematics, English, history, biology, chemistry, and speech communications.

 NSU and high school Rising Scholars instructors will meet regularly and work collaboratively to develop and implement curriculum.
 NSU faculty also support and evaluate the high school Rising Scholars instructors.
 Rising Scholars Program instructors also complete annual discipline-specific professional development.

 The NSU Rising Scholars Program received accreditation from the National Alliance for Concurrent Enrollment Partnerships (NACEP) on May 1, 2017.
 NACEP is the sole accrediting agency for concurrent enrollment.
 The Rising Scholars Program met the 17 standards that NACEP requires to meet accreditation.
 Standards are set up to ensure quality in the areas of curriculum, faculty, student services, assessment and evaluation.
 Visit www.nacep.org for more information.